ServiceStack/ServiceStack/README.md

 ## Download published NuGet binaries without NuGet

+GitHub has disabled its download feature so currently NuGet is the best way to get ServiceStack published releases.
-For environments that doesn't have NuGet installed (e.g. OSX/Linux) you can still download the published binaries by extracting them from the published NuGet packages.
+For environments that don't have NuGet installed (e.g. OSX/Linux) you can still download the published binaries by extracting them from the published NuGet packages.
 The url to download a nuget package is:

     http://packages.nuget.org/api/v1/package/{PackageName}/{Version}